webdesignbytom/worlds-smartest-frontend/README.md

 Contests to see who is the smartest person
 Scores can be adjusted by user votes.

+Running temporary beta version test server on Express in this file.
 ## Technologies

 App developed with: <br/>